 With Podia, you can create your own digital storefront which will be hosted on your Podia subdomain or a custom domain, digital downloads, webinars, email marketing, free migrations of your content and media, as well as scalable team membership (charged an additional $20/month per member).

 Podia offers an abundance of help for beginners and even experts who might get stuck somewhere.
 The searchable resource page includes articles with tips on launching and growing your online business, step-by-step guides on everything you should know about creating online courses, as well as free content generators.

-Moreover, you can get advice and answers from the Podia team on the help site, as well as see live examples of websites created with the platform’s help.
+Moreover, you can get advice and answers from the Podia team on the help site, as well as see examples of websites created with the platform’s help in real-time.
 Live chat and email support is available if you can’t find your answer on the resource site.

 The best part?
 There are no transaction fees, regardless of how much you earn (although the company’s payment processors have their own fees – 2.9% + ¢30).

 Either package option can be tested during a 14-day free trial, no credit card required.
 However, there’s no mention of any money-back guarantee.